NSAPH/data-paltform-internal-docs/docs/Onboarding.md

 1. Create a user account on FASSE
 2. Provide VPN access
+3. Open a ticket to be inculded in PAM access to holy7c26607.rc.fas.harvard.edu (srv-holy7c26607-pam)
+4. Send an approval e-mail from PI (Danielle or Francesca) to Warren Frame
-3. Ask Paul Edmon to add user to a group, so they can `ssh` to nsaph host
+5. [Obsolted?]Ask Paul Edmon to add user to a group, so they can `ssh` to nsaph host

 ## Creating a user in Superset